 Corfiot cuisine is known for its Mediterranean character and Venetian influence.
 These two sides are combined to create some of the most delicious dishes you’ve ever tasted.
 Based on spices, olive oil, legumes, vegetables, meat and pasta, Corfiot cuisine takes traditional Greek cuisine to another level!

 Venetians brought with them previously unknown to Corfiots foods, such as corn, peppers, chocolate and tomato.
-It’s because of the strong influence of the Venetians that the most local dishes have italian names!
+It’s because of the strong influence of the Venetians that most local dishes have Italian names!

 So, let’s see (and virtually taste) some of the most epic Corfiot dishes!